ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 # Intro
 Intercepting HTTP proxies such as [Burp Suite](https://portswigger.net/burp) or [mitmproxy](https://mitmproxy.org/) are extremely helpful tools - not just for pentesting and security research but also for development, testing and exploring APIs.
 I actually find myself using Burp more for debugging and learning than for actual pentesting nowadays.
 It can be extremely helpful to look "under the hood" at actual HTTP requests being made to make sense of complex APIs or to test that one of my scripts or tools is working correctly.

-The general use case for a tool like for Burp or mitmproxy is to configure a browser to communicate through it, and there are plenty of write-ups and tutorials on how to configure Firefox, Chrome, etc to talk to Burp Suite and to trust the Burp self-signed Certificate Authority.
+The general use case for a tool like Burp or mitmproxy is to configure a browser to communicate through it, and there are plenty of write-ups and tutorials on how to configure Firefox, Chrome, etc to talk to Burp Suite and to trust the Burp self-signed Certificate Authority.

 However, I often want/need to inspect traffic that comes from other tools besides browsers - most notably command line tools.
 A lot of CLI tools for popular services are just making HTTP requests, and being able to inspect and/or modify this traffic is really valuable.
-If a CLI tool is not working as expected and the error messages are unhelpful, the problem can become obvious as soon as you look at the actual HTTP requests and responses it's making.
+If a CLI tool is not working as expected and the error messages are unhelpful, the problem can become obvious as soon as you look at the actual HTTP requests and responses it's making/receiving.

-I have also used these techniques to inspect popular CLI tools like the Azure CLI (`az`), Zeit's `now` utility, and other CLI tools that are provided by popular websites.
+I have used these techniques to inspect popular CLI tools like the Azure CLI (`az`) and Zeit's `now` utility.
 In the past, I have even proxied the CLI tools provided by a commercial security tool we used and learned about some undocumented APIs and behaviors that were not in their documentation.
 With this knowledge, I was able to automate certain things that were not possible through their vanilla CLI or the published API docs.

 In this post, I want to show various techniques for configuring different CLI tools written in different languages to proxy their HTTP(S) traffic through Burp Suite - even if the tools themselves don't offer easy proxy settings.
 In general there are two things we must configure:
   * Make the CLI proxy traffic to Burp